William Paterson University

 total project cost

-William Paterson’s University Hall revitalizes an ageing academic core and provides a new social hub for the University community.
+William Paterson’s University Hall revitalizes an aging academic core and provides a new social hub for the University community.

 University Hall was the most significant new academic building that the University had undertaken in over a decade.
 The new building sets the tone for all future master plan development.
 Tasked by the administration with “creating a sense of place; a visual hive of social activity, intellectual investigation and cross-campus interaction,” NK Architects responded with a building focused on themes of openness, transparency, and connectivity to achieve those goals.
 Home for the departments of Nursing, Public Health and Communication Disorders, a combination of general academic classrooms, nursing simulation labs, academic offices, and a working communications disorders clinic are anchored by a café and generous unscheduled collaborative spaces.
 These elements build a rich cross-section of spaces for both users of the building and the larger University community.